SZA-CUI/ITaskA/README.md

 With the increasing need for intelligent desktop assistance systems, understanding user behavior from interaction logs has become essential.
 This project focuses on:

-* Collection of raw desktop interaction log datasets
+* Collection of raw human-computer interaction logs datasets
-* Extraction of time-based activities from raw log entries
+* Extraction of chrono-semantic activities from raw log entries
-* Implementation of a semi-supervised learning approach for activity recognition
+* Implementation of a semi-supervised learning frmaework for activity recognition
-* Modeling routine user behavior using temporal and contextual features
+* Modeling routine user behavior by using combined feature vector of temporal and contextual features
 * Development of predictive algorithms to assist users by forecasting their next possible desktop activity

 ---